fbpx

-Get To Know The Risks Of Climbing The Barranco Wall On Mount Kilimanjaro
+Get To Know The Risk Of Climbing The Barranco Wall On Mount Kilimanjaro

 Climbing the Barranco Wall on Mount Kilimanjaro, otherwise known as the Kissing Rock, poses zero risks to your well-being beacause in reality, it is simply a rock-shaped staircase located between the Karanga Valley and the Barranco Valley on Kilimanjaro.
 Many hikers are intimidated by images of the large massif online, which appears to be a dangerous cliff due to angled shots of the molten rock.
 However upon closer inspection, you’ll come to realize the Barranco Wall is not a dangerously unsafe ledge, but rather a well-formed volcanic pile on the southern base of Kibo peak.
 You’ll need no technical skills or equipment necessary to navigate past the Kissing Rock because as long as you can leap over three 9-inch stairs at a time, you should have no difficulty getting past the Barranco Wall during your hike.